rjdellecese/gleam_decode/README.md

 A Gleam library for transforming Erlang or Elixir data into Gleam data.

-`decode` provides you with the tools to build `Decoder`s, which can be used to transform data from Erlang or Elixir into typed data that can then be operated on with all the safety of the Gleam programming language!
+`decode` allows you to build `Decoder`s, which can then be used to transform data from Erlang or Elixir into type-safe Gleam data!

 ## Getting started